-6.2 REPORTING
+6.2 Reporting

 Reports shall be submitted to the Mining Commissioner in terms of the Minerals (Mining and Prospecting) Act, No. 33 of 1992.
+These reports include bi-annual environmental reports and audit reports.

 Bi-annual environmental reports shall be submitted to the Environmental Commissioner every 6 months of every year.
-These reports should include records of the monitoring and other deliverables of every aspect or programme described in the EMP.
+These reports should include records of the monitoring and other deliverables of every aspect or programme described in this EMP.